wasp-os/wasp-os/docs/appguide.rst

 press the physical button again to return to normal mode with the application cleared out.

+When in need to compare execution speed of several pieces of code , one can also use `--exec` to quickly time portions of code.
+A boiler plate code is provided in `./tools/wasptool/code_timer.py`.

 .. _Uploading in source code form:

 Uploading in source code form